 If labor power is a commodity, than it must have a "value" just like every other commodity.
 What is this value?
 The value of any commodity is the total socially necessary labor time it takes to produce the commodity.
-For labor power this is the socially necessary labor time it takes to produce and reproduce the laborer, that is the socially necessary labor time embodied in the commodities that make up the "subsistence" of the wage earner.
+For labor power this is the socially necessary labor time it takes to produce and reproduce the laborer.
+What does this mean?
+What is the socially necessary labor time to produce a person with the ability to labor?
+It is the labor embodied in the commodities that make up the "subsistence" of the wage earner.
 In short, the value of labor power is the value of the commodities purchased with the wage.

-In this specification of the value of labor time the most troublesome element is the definition of "subsistence".
+In this specification of the value of labor power the most troublesome element is the definition of "subsistence".
 Subsistence in the Marxist tradition is not merely the minimal level of consumption needed for biological or physical existence, but is generally defined by an historically and culturally defined level of living, which is itself a result of struggle.
 Marx referred to this as the historical and moral component of the wage.
 This is a most peculiar feature of labor power as a commodity, for its value is not definable by the technical conditions of production, but of necessity requires reference to class conflict.